jamalhansen/personal-goals/README.md

 - [ ] Shore up my Html 5 and Css 3 skills
 - [ ] Complete Markov Chains Ruby Quiz in Python
 - [ ] Read [Dive into Html 5](http://diveintohtml5.info)
+- [ ] Strip my blog down to bare basics and build HTML5 and CSS from the ground up

 ### Back Burner